Dilling, South Kordofan

-Dalang (الدلنج) or Dilling is a town in South Kordofan State in Sudan, north of the state capital Kadugli.
+Dilling (الدلنج) or Dalang is a town in South Kordofan State in Sudan, north of the state capital Kadugli.
 As of 2008 it had a population 59,089 people.
 In printed sources and internet sources, including maps and atlases, the town's name is usually spelled as Dilling, reflecting the local pronunciation [ˈdɪlɪŋ].
 The spellings Dalang and Dalanj reflect a pronunciation adapted to the phonotactics of Arabic.

 Geography

 Dilling is located about 160 km south of El Obeid, the state capital of North Kordofan State.
 The town has a lake in the northeastern part of the same name.
 An asphalted road links Dilling to Khartoum via Kosti and El Obeid, and another all-season road links Dilling to Kadugli.
 There is a railway station in the north of the town on a branch line to Debeibat.
 Dilling Airport is to the southeast of the town.

 Demography

 The town is inhabited mainly by Nuba (especially the Ajang such as the Dilling tribe, the Gulfan tribe, the Kodor tribe, the Dabatnah tribe, the Kortalah tribe, the Kadro tribe, the Nyimang), the Fellata, the Hawazma Arabs, the Birged tribe, and many other tribes from north and middle Sudan.
 The Nuba group from whom the town takes its name, the Dilling, now constitute the majority of the population.